 And you know what made a big difference?
 Not only did I improve my footwork 👣 from last time, but I also paid much more attention to my tennis court positioning 📍.
-That was game-changing!
+And yep, that was absolutely game-changing!

-So here it is, an entire blog about the importance of good court positioning in tennis and a few simple strategies to find the correct recovery position that guarantees you optimal court coverage.
+So here you have it, an entire blog on why you want good court positioning in your tennis matches and a few simple strategies you can use to find the recovery position that guarantees you optimal court coverage basically in every situation.